schneems/schneems/_posts/2026-03-31-rubygems-fracture-incident-report.md

 The hope is that by sharing this, we can provide some closure to the community and increase transparency.
 It's also been a time to reflect internally and understand deeper issues that led up to this situation.
 You've likely been witness to some effects of this process, even if they seem mundane or unrelated.
 We have been going through a period of structural change, and that process will continue.
 It will not happen overnight.
 We want to face this and learn from it.
 You're welcome to judge us by our actions, and we hope you keep [calling us in](https://www.schneems.com/2025/12/19/non-violent-comments-calling-out-or-calling-in/) and calling us out when we don't live up to expectations.

+## Updates

+- March 31, 2026 16:33 UTC - Typo fix: Samuel's name was spelled incorrectly.
+It is now corrected to "Samuel Giddins."